 “Sculpted by renowned Italian artist, Franco Alessandrini, Lieutenant Father Lafleur’s last heroic crowning moment of life is depicted in white Carrara marble.
 Beautifully carved is Father Lafleur struggling to push men to possible freedom from the hull of the torpedoed and sinking ‘hell ship’, the Shinyo Maru while water pours down over them.”

-During the second and third weekends of October, see costumed re-enactors portray historical Opelousas figures in the St. Landry Catholic Cemetery at Voices from our Past: St. Landry Catholic Church Cemetery Tours.
+During the second and third weekends of October, see costumed re-enactors portray historic Opelousas figures in the cemetery during the St. Landry Catholic Church Cemetery Tours & Historic Reenactments.
 This historic cemetery contains graves that date back to the 1790s.
 Veterans from various wars are buried here, along with old prominent families of the Opelousas area.
 Louisiana Governor Jacques Dupré and his wife are buried here, as well as one of Napoléon Bonaparte’s soldiers, Gen. Garrigues de Flaugeac.
 This event welcomes bus groups and also offers handicap accessible tours!
 Additionally, tours of the St. Landry Catholic Church Cemetery can be arranged throughout the year by appointment.